alexevanczuk/packs/dev.md

 - look for additional speed ups for cold cache generation.
 Consider progress bar.
 - create two CLIs: `generate_cache_cold` and `generate_cache`.
 The latter reuses existing caches if the digests match.
 - if files are inputted into generate_cache, we should compare them to include/exclude globs rather than doing the directory walk
+- We could consider caching the RESOLVED references in a file, which would allow us to potentially skip generating the constant resolver and resolving all of the unresolved constants.
+This makes cache invalidation more complex though, but it might work in the happy path.
 # Initial Milestone

 - [ ] `packs generate_cache`, which can be used to update `tmp/cache/packwerk` for faster `packwerk` output.
 It should produce the exact same `json` that `packwerk` produces today.